-We know that our help is needed now more than ever to support pupils, especially those from disadvantaged backgrounds, to catch up.
+We know that our help is needed now more than ever to support pupils, especially those from disadvantaged backgrounds.
+Evidence from previous lockdowns shows that schools closing will further widen the attainment gap between disadvantaged pupils and their peers.
 We need to engage many more volunteers to ensure we can help these pupils get back to where they should be.

 Please find below some FAQs on our delivery and operations relating to the crisis.
 If you can’t find the answer you need, please drop us an email: [email protected].